gohugoio/hugo/content/contribute/documentation.md

 ## Adding New Content

-The Hugo docs make heavy use of Hugo's [archetypes][] feature to easily scaffold new instances of content types.
+The Hugo docs make heavy use of Hugo's [archetypes][] feature.
 All content sections in Hugo documentation have an assigned archetype.
-You can [see the Hugo docs archetype source][archsource] for more clarity.

 Adding new content to the Hugo docs follows the same pattern, regardless of the content section: